mdeverdelhan/ta4j-origins/README.md

 ![Ta4 main chart](https://raw.githubusercontent.com/wiki/mdeverdelhan/ta4j/img/ta4j_main_chart.png)

 Ta4j is an open source Java library for [technical analysis](http://en.wikipedia.org/wiki/Technical_analysis).
 It provides the basic components for creation, evaluation and execution of trading strategies.

----

-**Important note:** _Ta4j is stable and usable in version 0.9.
-However, due to lack of time, the project is not maintained anymore.
-Future PRs and issues will not be treated.
-See [#192](https://github.com/mdeverdelhan/ta4j/issues/192)._

----

 ### Features